syamdanda/Java-Interview-Preparation/README.md

 3. What is common and how do the following streams differ: InputStream, OutputStream, Reader, Writer<br/>
 4. What do you know about RandomAccessFile<br/>
 5. What are the file access modes<br/>
-6.What packages are stream classes in<br/>
+6. What packages are stream classes in<br/>
 7. What do you know about add-on classes<br/>
 8. Which superstructure class allows reading data from an input byte stream in the format of primitive data types<br/>
 9. What class add-on allows you to speed up reading / writing by using a buffer<br/>